 |r (½)||Y (½)||=||rY||¼|

 Thus, each parent could make four kinds of gametes, so the Punnett square would be 4 × 4 cells.

 Thus the genotype ratio is 1:2:1:2:4:2:1:2:1 and the phenotype ratio is 9:3:3:1.
 Notice the “shorthand” used to represent the phenotypes.
 Since both RR and Rr will look round, rather than writing “round pea seeds,” we can use R– to say “it’s got at least one R, so it’ll be round.”

-On your own, try IAiRr × IBiRr, a cross involving both the ABO blood group and Rh factor (which we will discuss a little later on).
+On your own, try IAiRr × IBiRr, a cross involving both the ABO blood group and Rh factor.
+Note, a little later, we will discuss what those blood groups actually are/do.

 However, while uncommon, it is entirely possible that due to a mutation in some gene, somewhere, that codes for some enzyme or hormone, a person with 2 X chromosomes (XX) can have a male phenotype; can, clearly and unambiguously, be male.
 Similarly, while also not very common, it is also possible, due to a mutation in some gene, somewhere, that codes for some hormone or enzyme, that a person with an X and a Y chromosome (XY) can have a female phenotype; can, clearly and unambiguously, be female.
 Interestingly, because of differences in how the genes/alleles are expressed, the XXY combination typically results in a male in humans but results in a female in fruit flies.